-The Company, as at 31 March 2021 has the accumulated losses amounted to RO 1,154,363 (2020: RO 178,203) and as of that date the current liabilities exceeded current assets by RO 2,844,123 (2020: RO 2,977,698).
+As at 31 March 2022, the Company has the accumulated losses amounted to RO 1,356,002 (2021: RO 1,154,363) and as of that date the current liabilities exceeded current assets by RO 3,127,238 (2021: RO 2,844,123).
 The Company will be able to continue as a going concern with the continuing financial support of its shareholders and profitable operations.
-The shareholders have confirmed to the management of the Company that they will provide adequate financial support to the Company to meet its obligations as they fall due and the management believe that Company will be able to make profitable operations in the future.
+The shareholders have confirmed to the management of the Company that they will provide adequate financial support to the Company to meet its obligations as they fall due and the management believes that the Company will be able to make profitable operations in the future.
 Accordingly, these financial statements have been prepared on a going concern basis.